Financial Literacy 30

 What Will I Learn?

-Topics such as home ownership, debt management, purchasing and leasing property including vehicles, and planning for the future (education and retirement) will also be covered, all of which are part of the lifelong financial journey.
+Complex financial issues and decisions will be addressed, including situations you may already face or are likely to as you in the coming years.
+Topics such as home ownership, debt management, purchasing and leasing property including vehicles, and planning for the future (education and retirement) will be covered, all of which are part of the lifelong financial journey.

 Units of Study